-Please see the sections earlier in this catalog for the FSC refund policy for graduate students as well as the policies on admission, matriculation, technology, and graduation fees.
+Please see the earlier sections of this catalog for the Floirda Southern College refund policy for graduate students as well as the policies on admission, matriculation, technology, and graduation fees.
 The College does not permit auditing graduate courses.

 Early Admission